-Methodologies and assumptions: FACC's target 1 is based on a structured methodology that integrates a data-driven approach for continuously tracking and assessing internal performance indicators.
-Developing this target involved identifying key areas of emissions, particularly within Scope 1 and Scope 2, and reviewing energy consumption figures, emissions data, and progress against set milestones.
-The company did not rely on significant assumptions but instead followed a systematic process that considered historical data, current operational practices and industry standards.

-Scientific evidence: FACC's targets were set and analyzed internally with the help of KPIs for energy consumption and CO2 emissions (Scope 1 and 2); the targets are therefore not science based.

-Stakeholder involvement: when setting the targets, only the FACC workforce was involved in the process.
-The internal environmental team played an important key role with their expertise and sup-
+- f) Methodologies and assumptions: FACC's target 1 is based on a structured methodology that integrates a data-driven approach for continuously tracking and assessing internal performance indicators.
+Developing this target in-volved identifying key areas of emissions, particularly within Scope 1 and Scope 2, and reviewing energy consumption figures, emissions data, and progress against set milestones.
+The company did not rely on significant assumptions but instead followed a systematic process that considered historical data, current operational practices and industry standards. - g) Scientific evidence: FACC's targets were set and analysed internally with the help of KPIs for energy consumption and CO2 emissions (Scope 1 and 2) ;, the targets are therefore not science-based. - Stakeholder involvement: When setting the targets, only the FACC workforce was involved in the process.
+The internal envi-ronmental team played an important key role with their expertise and support.

-Changes in targets and methodologies: no changes in targets have occurred.
+Changes in targets and methodologies: No changes in targets have occurred.
 Methodologies are periodically reviewed in terms of their accuracy and for the purpose of alignment with evolving scientific and regulatory standards.

-Performance against targets
+j) Performance against targets

-- Energy monitoring: FACC tracks its energy consumption across all production facilities on a monthly basis in order to identify any inefficiencies and areas for improvement.
-Monitoring the KPIs allows corrective actions to be taken immediately, ensuring that energy use is op-timized in line with the goals to reduce emissions. - Reviews: progress towards attaining the target is assessed annually.
+• Energy monitoring: FACC tracks its energy consumption across all production facilities on a monthly basis in order to identify any inefficiencies and areas for improvement.
+Monitoring the KPIs allows corrective actions to be taken immediately, ensuring that energy use is op-timized in line with the goals to reduce emissions.

+• Reviews: Progress towards attaining the target is assessed annually.
 These reviews analyze energy consumption and CO2 emissions, with a focus on key measures such as the implementation of new heating and energy technologies.
-To monitor the progress of such implementations, FACC tracks the performance of newly installed technologies through real-time data collection on energy usage and compares these against predefined energy-reduction goals.
-In addition, progress is monitored through key performance indicators (KPIs) relating to energy savings and emission reductions. - Performance analysis: FACC's progress towards production using renewable energies is measured by comparing the MWh consumed (per year) by renewable energies with non-renewable energies.
+To monitor the progress of such im-plementations, FACC tracks the performance of newly installed technologies through real-time data collection on energy usage, and compares these against predefined energyreduction goals.
+In addition, progress is monitored through key performance indicators (KPIs) relating to energy savings and emission reductions.

+• Performance analysis: FACC's progress towards production using renewable energies is measured by comparing the MWh consumed (per year) by renewable energies with non-renewable energies.